U.S. Department of Transportation

 The Research and Technology (R&T) Program Development and Partnership Team conducts the following services.

 Legislative and Intergovernmental Actions: HRTM provides legislative analysis and support for R&T, including drafting and reviewing R&T legislation, and providing technical assistance for legislative testimony to the FHWA Office of Policy and Governmental Affairs and the U.S. Congress.
-The office also assists FHWA leadership and coordinates with the FHWA Office of Policy and Governmental Affairs, RITA, and/or the Office of the Secretary of Transportation’s Office of the Assistant Secretary for Transportation Policy in responding to Congressional and Departmental inquiries on R&T activities and requests for technical assistance.
-The team works with the R&T Leadership Team to implement newly authorized research initiatives and coordinates FHWA leadership interactions with the U.S. White House Office of Science and Technology Policy; the USDOT RD&T Planning Council; and others on R&T plans and initiatives.
+The Office also assists FHWA leadership and coordinates with the FHWA Office of Policy and Governmental Affairs, OST-R, and/or the Office of the Secretary of Transportation’s Office of the Assistant Secretary for Transportation Policy in responding to congressional and departmental inquiries on R&T activities and requests for technical assistance.
+The team works with the R&T Leadership Team to implement newly authorized research initiatives and coordinates FHWA leadership interactions with the White House Office of Science and Technology Policy; the USDOT RD&T Planning Council; and others on R&T plans and initiatives.

-Strategic Planning and Performance Management: HRTM formulates FHWA's R&T strategic plan and collaborates with the RITA on the USDOT RD&T strategic plan.
-The office designs and implements the tools and methods to improve the quality of FHWA R&T. The office also develops and implements action/business plans that advance USDOT and FHWA strategic goals, objectives, and corporate management strategies.
+Strategic Planning and Performance Management: HRTM formulates FHWA's R&T strategic plan and collaborates with the OST-R on the USDOT RD&T strategic plan.
+The Office designs and implements the tools and methods to improve the quality of FHWA R&T. The Office also develops and implements action/business plans that advance USDOT and FHWA strategic goals, objectives, and corporate management strategies.
 HRTM develops and coordinates R&T input to FHWA's strategic and performance plans.
 In addition, the team develops the program evaluation and performance measurement framework for the overall R&T program.
-HRTM develops and maintains systems for collecting and analyzing data and trends, including customer service surveys, to evaluate R&T policy and program effectiveness, and develops the RD&T performance plan, and gathers data to develop and publish a performance measurement report for RD&T. The office provides leadership to advance the U.S. President's Management Agenda for R&T, including budget and performance integration, and improves Agency processes leading to demonstrable program results.
+HRTM develops and maintains systems for collecting and analyzing data and trends—including customer service surveys—to evaluate R&T policy and program effectiveness, and develops the RD&T performance plan, and gathers data to develop and publish a performance measurement report for RD&T. The Office provides leadership to advance the U.S. President's Management Agenda for R&T, including budget and performance integration, and improves Agency processes leading to demonstrable program results.

 |»||Research and Development (R&D) Offices|